TurboSource-Marialis/machtiani/README.md

 - [ ] Script to rewrite a project's git commit history.
 - [x] Auto-save results in `.machtiani/chat/`.
 Should name the same if passing filename as --markdown.
 - [x] Markdown generated chats should automatically save and have an auto-generate context-aware name.
-- [x] Content argument for mode flag should be `pure-chat`
+- [x] Content argument for mode flag should be `pure-chat`.
-- [ ] Hide excessive stdout behind specific logging mode in commit-file-retrieval
+- [ ] Hide excessive stdout behind specific logging mode in commit-file-retrieval.
 - [x] Modify cli so that it can generate embeddings for the original prompt the user creates, then pass it as a parameter to the generate-response endpoint.
 - [ ] Chunk retrieval response by order of ranking according to token cap.
 - [ ] Widdle down strategy, sub-prompt to ask to only keep the code files possibly related to the prompt?